 Inspired by a fellow retro fan, I went and bought Christmas Cards to send to people this weekend.
 I waded through boxes of cards until I finally found ones I thought were decent.
 Then this morning I go and visit Hake’s and right there, on the front page, is a the most perfect card in the world.
-A very rare Walt Disney Studios Card from 1932.
+A very rare Walt Disney Studios Christmas Card from 1932.
 Now why doesn’t Disney reprint this design?
 It would be an instant holiday classic.
 Oh well, I guess if they did it would not be as rare and wonderful.

-Card interior has choice 4×8” tipped-in paper sheet with scene of a horse-drawn carriage containing Mickey and Minnie Mouse, Pluto, Horace and Clarabelle.
-Top die-cut tab has Christmas tree design, bottom flap has imprint reading “Walt Disney And Mickey Mouse Present Their Silly Symphony/Season’s Greetings.”
-Outside of card has scattered trace of dust soiling/aging.
-Interior of card remains clean.
-Card itself Fine/VF while tipped in sheet is N. Mint.
-Only 3 times in our 42 years have we been able to offer the 1932 card and this is the actual example shown in The Official Price Guide To Disney Collectibles by Ted Hake and comes w/COA.
+Card interior has choice 4×8” tipped-in paper sheet.
+With a scene of a horse-drawn carriage containing Mickey, Minnie Mouse, Pluto, Horace and Clarabelle.
+Top has a die-cut tab with a Christmas tree design and the bottom flap has an imprint reading “Walt Disney And Mickey Mouse Present Their Silly Symphony/Season’s Greetings.”
+Outside of card has scattered trace of dust soiling/aging, but the interior of the card remains clean.
+Card itself was Fine/VF while tipped in sheet is N. Mint.
+Only 3 times in Hake’s 42 years were they able to offer the 1932 card and this is the actual example shown in The Official Price Guide To Disney Collectibles by Ted Hake and comes w/COA.

 I wish I had been the one who bought it.